irregular-rhomboid/irregular-rhomboid.github.io/_posts/2024-07-12-do-you-believe-in-real-numbers.md

 Morally, we are sorting all the rational numbers on a line, and cutting at some point to separate $\mathbb{Q}$ into a lower part $L$ and an upper part $U$.
 Because $L$ has no greatest element, and $U$ has no smallest element, there is an "infinitesimal gap" between $L$ and $U$, which corresponds to a unique real number.

-After massaging this a little bit, we finally arrive at our definition of real numbers:
+After massaging this a bit, we finally arrive at our definition of real numbers:

 *A real number is a set $L \subset \mathbb{Q}$ with an upper bound and such that if $s\in L$ and $t<s$, then $t\in L$.*